 Taking your cat or dog overseas?
-Check whether it is eligible to come back to Australia.
+Check whether it can come back to Australia.

-When your cat or dog is exported from Australia it immediately loses its Australian health status.
+When your cat or dog leaves Australia it immediately loses its Australian health status.
 This means you might not be able to bring it back to Australia at short notice.
-Please consider the information below carefully before exporting your cat or dog.
+Please consider the information below before exporting your cat or dog.

 Cats and dogs can only be imported into Australia from certain countries and, depending on the country, the pre-import preparation time can be over six months.
 However, if you start preparations in Australia before your cat or dog goes overseas, returning them to Australia can be much simpler and quicker.